dynport/dgtk/goassets/README.md

 This searches for directories containing the `.goassets` file (a marker for assets so to say) and compiles those when required.

+## Recommendation

+For libraries we recommend to check in the compiled binary assets into your VCS.
+This makes sure it possible to build and install using `go get` as usually done.
+Otherwise users see error messages (because of the missing `assets.go` file in a fresh clone of the repository) and can't easily add the library.

+The problem of out-of-sync source and binary assets can be prevented using make (see previous section).
+If assets change the resulting `assets.go` file will have changes and thereby be shown by the VCS toolchain.
+Additionally you should consider your CI tool to break in those conditions.

 ## ToDo